swissup/swissup.github.io/m2/extensions/pagespeed/configuration.md

 Option     | Description
 -----------|------------
-Enable     | Allow to enable/disable deferred running all js code on the page Add Unpack | Allow to enable/disable using custom js code unpacking
+Enable     | Allow to enable/disable deferred running all js code on the page Ignore     | Allow to specify the list of signatures or script properties to prevent the deferring of this part of javascript Add Unpack | Allow to enable/disable using custom js code unpacking Run unpack on user interactive | Allows to enable the JavaScript delay based on user interaction

 ### CSS Settings section